joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/16/us/berkeley-arrests.html

 **At Least Four Dead as Storms Batter Houston Area**\
-`Buildings were damaged in Houston and school officials canceled classes in the city on Friday, citing the destruction.`\
+`Buildings were damaged in Houston and school officials canceled classes in the city on Friday, citing the destruction.
+It may take the city as much as 48 hours to restore power to some customers.`\
 https://nytimes.com/2024/05/16/us/texas-flood-tornado-storms-outages.html

 **David Trone Torched $60 Million of His Own Money.
 He’s Not the Only One.**\